 - Any property you have will be taken away from you and stored until you get released from jail.

 - You will be allowed to use the phone in order to talk to a member of your family, friend, or bail bondsman.

-- If you are expected to be released shortly, you might be allowed to keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to change into a jail jumpsuit.
+- If you are expected to be released shortly, you might be allowed to keep wearing your own clothes, but if you are not expected to make bail quickly you will have to change into a jail jumpsuit.

 Have you ever been booked into jail?
 If you have, please share your experience so others can benefit from your story.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you tell us secrets that could help other people to get through the procedure?

 Speak Your Mind

 Once bail has been posted, you will get discharged from jail.
 Getting discharged can take anywhere between 10 minutes to many hours.
 In simple terms, the quicker bail is posted, the sooner you can get out of jail.
 It also depends on whether you’ve got a cash bond or if the judge needs to figure out how much your bail will be.
 For minor offenses, you will simply be booked and get released without having to post bail.
 When you have served your sentence and have a date of your release, expect to be discharged in the morning.